Culture of Algeria: Religion

-The state religion of Algeria is Sunni Islam.
+The state religion of Algeria is Islam.
 About 99% of the Algerian population are Muslims, specifically Sunni Muslims.
 It also has Christian and Jewish minorities who make up less than 1% of the population.

 Islam was introduced to Algeria with the Muslim conquest of the Maghreb in the 7th century.
 Under Umayyad rule, Musa ibn Nusayr continued the program of spreading Islam and the Arabic language through missionary activity and chose seventeen religious scholars to convert the locals.
 Many people became Muslims at the hands of these scholars and the inhabitants of the Maghreb gradually converted to Islam.
 Caliph Umar ibn Abd al-Aziz sent to the governor of Ifriqiya Ismail ibn Abdallah all scholars and men of culture, who were ordered to teach the religion of Islam.
 They were distributed around the regions of the Maghreb.
 In less than one century, the great majority of Christians converted to Islam with 'great zeal that they sought martyrdom', and the final conversions took place in the first two centuries after the hijrah.
 The Arab migration to the Maghreb consolidated this process.

 Since independence after the Algerian War, regimes have sought to develop an Islamic Arab socialist state, and a cabinet-level ministry acts for the government in religious affairs.
 President Houari Boumédiene sought to increase Islamic awareness and to reduce Western influence, although the rights of non-Muslims continued to be respected.